rcjj98/tp/docs/UserGuide.md

 ### Editing the data file
 AddressBook data are saved as a JSON file `PATH_TO_JAR_FILE/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

-:exclamation: **Caution:** If your changes to the data file makes its format invalid, the address book will discard all data and start with an empty data file at the next run.
+:exclamation: **Caution:** If your changes to the data file makes its format invalid, the address book will discard all data and start with an empty data file at the next run. <br><br>
 :exclamation: **Caution:** Inconsistent data resulting from manual modification of the data file should not be considered as unexpected behaviour.

 &nbsp;